mvgijssel/arel_toolkit/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+## Releasing

+1. Update version in `version.rb`
+1. Create a new branch `v<<VERSION_HERE>>`
+1. Run `bundle install`
+1. Run `bundle exec appraisal install`
+1. Run `bundle exec rake changelog`
+1. Commit the changes
+1. Open a PR with name `Version <<VERSION_HERE>>` ([example](https://github.com/mvgijssel/arel_toolkit/pull/172))
+1. Merge the PR
+1. Checkout the master branch and pull latest changes
+1. Run `bundle exec rake release`

 ## Contributing